microsoft/autogen/website/docs/topics/long_contexts.md

 ### Create Custom Transformations to Handle Sensitive Content

-You can use the `MessageTransform` protocol to create custom message transformations that redact sensitive data from the chat history.
-This is particularly useful when you want to ensure that sensitive information, such as API keys, passwords, or personal data, is not exposed in the chat history or logs.
+You can create custom transformations by implementing the `MessageTransform` protocol, which provides flexibility to handle various use cases.
+One practical application is to create a custom transformation that redacts sensitive information, such as API keys, passwords, or personal data, from the chat history or logs.
+This ensures that confidential data is not inadvertently exposed, enhancing the security and privacy of your conversational AI system.

-Now, we will create a custom message transform to detect any OpenAI API key and redact it.
+We will demonstrate this by implementing a custom transformation called `MessageRedact` that detects and redacts OpenAI API keys from the conversation history.
+This transformation is particularly useful when you want to prevent accidental leaks of API keys, which could compromise the security of your system.

 ```python
 import os